Palm Beach Island Closed 2025 Reinforcing Structural Strength

 As 2025 closed, the national economy remained on stable footing.
 Growth moderated to a more sustainable pace, inflation continued to ease, and recession risks receded.
 Productivity gains, particularly from AI and broader technology adoption, helped offset the impact of elevated interest rates, while labor market cooling unfolded in an orderly manner rather than a disruptive one.
-Heading into 2026, conditions support cautious optimism, with economic resilience intact and policy developments remaining the primary variable to watch.
+Heading into 2026, economic conditions support cautious optimism, with economic resilience intact and policy developments remaining the primary variable to watch.

 Locally, Palm Beach Island closed the year with decisive strength.
 The single-family market surpassed $2.0 billion in total sales volume, marking only the third time on record this threshold has been reached, alongside 2020 and 2022.
-Midtown condominiums similarly exceeded expectations, finishing the year with a nearly 80 percent increase in dollar volume compared to 2024.
-Pricing remained firmly supported by sustained demand, highlighted by Palm Beach’s highest residential sale on record, an off-market oceanfront transaction exceeding $177 million earlier in the year.
+Midtown condominiums similarly exceeded expectations, finishing the year with nearly an 80 percent increase in dollar volume compared to 2024.
+Pricing remained firmly supported by sustained demand, highlighted by Palm Beach’s highest residential sale on record — an off-market oceanfront transaction exceeding $177 million earlier in the year.

 The way 2025 closed is consistent with the path outlined in my 2026 Palm Beach market outlook, reinforcing confidence in the market’s underlying structure.